Canberra ACT Prize Home Lottery Operators Licensed 2026: Complete Guide

 RSL Art Union (Queensland)

 RSL Art Union is the heavyweight of Australian prize home lotteries.
-Operating out of Queensland under the RSL's charity umbrella, they typically run four to six major draws per year, with prize packages that have climbed dramatically — the average package jumped from around $3.2M in 2022 to over $13M in some 2024–25 draws.
+Operating out of Queensland under the RSL's charity umbrella, they typically run four to six major draws per year.
+Prize packages have grown substantially over recent years.
 ACT residents can enter freely, and tickets generally sit between $5 and $20 depending on the draw.
 Check their current ACNC registration under "Returned & Services League of Australia (Queensland Branch) Art Union" before entering.

 Endeavour Foundation runs prize home draws out of Queensland and is one of the most consistently active operators in the country.
-Their draws tend to feature properties in southeast Queensland growth corridors — areas where CoreLogic data shows median house prices have risen 28–34% over the past three years — which means the prize value is genuinely competitive.
+Their current Winner Stories Draw 468 offers a $3.1M Australian prize home, closing 13/08/2026.
+Their draws tend to feature properties in southeast Queensland growth corridors — areas where property values have risen significantly over recent years.
 Ticket prices are typically $5–$10, and they're fully ACNC-registered.
 ACT buyers can enter online with no additional steps.

 Mater Prize Home Lottery (Queensland)